 Nerve Blocks and Catheter Considerations

 Nerve blocks and nerve catheters are becoming increasingly important as the healthcare system continues to shift toward more outpatient-based procedures.
 The indications for nerve blocks vary, some of which include improving neurological pain or depressive-type syndromes.
-The literature supports a continuous interscalene over single-injection block because of lower rates of toxicity as well as lower reported levels of symptomatic rebound once the anesthetic wears off.
-Another invasive intervention is the pharmacological block of the stellate ganglion, in which a needle, passes through different tissues including the anterior and middle scalene.
+The literature supports a continuous interscalene over a single-injection block because of lower rates of toxicity and lower reported levels of symptomatic rebound once the anesthetic wears off.
+Another invasive intervention is the pharmacological block of the stellate ganglion, in which a needle passes through different tissues, including the anterior and middle scalene.

-To evaluate the function of the scalene muscles, electromyography can be used, identifying contractile anomalies.
-You can use sonography or ultrasound, as well as other more expensive instruments, such as magnetic resonance and CT scan.
+To evaluate the function of the scalene muscles, electromyography can be used to identify contractile anomalies.
+This can use sonography or ultrasound, as well as other more expensive instruments, such as magnetic resonance and CT scans.

-Electromyography can be used not only in cases of suspected thoracic outlet syndrome but also in other clinical settings.
-In patients with temporomandibular joint dysfunction, it has been shown that anterior scalene has a greater electrical activity than people without mandibular joint problems.
+Electromyography can be used in suspected thoracic outlet syndrome and other clinical settings.
+In patients with temporomandibular joint dysfunction, it has been shown that anterior scalene has greater electrical activity than people without mandibular joint problems.
 This could be useful information for the physiotherapist or the osteopath.
-We know that a dysfunction of the scalene muscles reduces the ventilatory capacity of the patients, and a mandibular disorder could be a symptom, rather than the cause.
+We know that a dysfunction of the scalene muscles reduces the ventilatory capacity of the patients, and a mandibular disorder could be a symptom rather than the cause.

 Manual Assessment of Scalene Muscles

 Palpation is a valuable tool used to evaluate, classify, and make a diagnosis.
-The fingertip has a tactile sensitivity can be used to evaluate objects measured in micron.
-Clinicians can use palpation to determine the position of the joints and recognize abnormal joint movements, tissue abnormalities including temperature, tone, and hardness on the surface and deep in the various layers, and to identify painful areas.
+The fingertip's tactile sensitivity can be used to evaluate objects measured in microns.
+Clinicians can use palpation to determine the position of the joints and recognize abnormal joint movements, tissue abnormalities, including temperature, tone, and hardness on the surface and deep in the various layers, and identify painful areas.

 From an osteopathic point of view, tissue injury always creates a “mnemonic tattoo.”
 This immediately allows clinicians to understand, at the touch, the direction of the tissue toward the primary lesion.
-This lesional tattoo is the changed morphology of the cells, as well as their preferential vector, the altered behavior at the pressure of our touch.
+This lesional tattoo is the changed morphology of the cells, as well as their preferential vector, the altered behavior using the pressure from being touched.

 According to literature, when palpating to verify the status of the scalene muscles, it is necessary to ask the patient to laterally flex the neck, with the direction opposite to our fingers; touch to the right with the neck flexion to the left.
 In this way, the scalene muscles are put in tension, and it is easier to palpate them.

-The scalene musculature (including the posterior scalene) can fatigue during a repeated respiratory effort, in particular in patients suffering from chronic obstructive pulmonary disease, in whom these contractile districts are often over-stimulated and hypertonic in comparison with healthy subjects.
+The scalene musculature (including the posterior scalene) can fatigue during a repeated respiratory effort, particularly in patients suffering from chronic obstructive pulmonary disease.
+These contractile districts are often over-stimulated and hypertonic compared to those in comparison with healthy subjects.

 To evaluate tone and the tissutal quality of the scalene muscles, the examiner must position himself behind the patient, who is supine (better) or seated.
-With one hand he holds and controls the patient's nape, while with the other hand he tries to prevent the first thoracic rib to rise, supporting the eminence hypothenar in the anatomical area of the supraclavicular fossa.
-This last position is necessary to prevent the first rib moving, during the movement of the neck, and to prevent an incorrect tension of the muscles.
+With one hand, they hold and control the patient's nape, while with the other hand, he tries to prevent the first thoracic rib from rising, supporting the eminence hypothenar in the anatomical area of the supraclavicular fossa.
+This last position is necessary to prevent the first rib from moving during neck movement and prevent an incorrect tension of the muscles.

 For the anterior scalene, the patient's head tilts to the left and simultaneously turns to the right side.
 (See photo 1)

-With the same positions for the assessment of any restrictions on each portion of the scalene muscles, stretching exercises can be performed.
+Stretching exercises can be performed with the same positions used for assessing any restrictions on each portion of the scalene muscles.
 The exercise must be performed in the presence of an operator because the patient cannot understand the movement of the first rib during the small movements allowed by each scalene muscle.

 To differentiate a problem of the scalene muscles from a dysfunction of the sternocleidomastoid muscle (SCM), an operator positions himself behind the patient (sitting or standing).
 The operator places his hands on the patient's shoulders and asks for a deep inhalation, preventing the movement of the shoulders.
 In this way, the intervention of the sternocleidomastoid muscle is excluded, and the elevation of the first ribs is allowed.
 If the scalene musculature is painful or has some restrictions, the problems of the scalene muscles will be highlighted.
 On the contrary, to focus attention on SCM, the elevation of the first ribs is prevented by resting the thumbs during a forced inhalation.

 If the suprascapular nerve passes through the middle scalene (hypertonic and hypertrophic, shortened), symptoms such as weakness of the supraspinatus and infraspinatus muscle may occur, with paresthesia and pain in the shoulder and scapular area and subsequent alteration of the arthrokinematics of the scapulohumeral joint.
-If the deep branch of transverse cervical artery passes through the muscle, it could cause a nuanced symptomatology or difficult to identify the problem.
+If the deep branch of the transverse cervical artery passes through the muscle, it could cause nuanced symptomatology or difficulty in identifying the problem.

 An increase in thickness of the posterior scalene muscle could alter the course of the long thoracic nerve and the scapular dorsal nerve, with pain or weakness in the anterior serratus muscle, the scapula elevator, and the rhomboid muscles.

-The presence of minimum scalene may reduce the brachial plexus passage space, as well as the passage of the subclavian artery and the subclavian vein, causing symptoms related to thoracic outlet syndrome.
+The presence of minimum scalene may reduce the brachial plexus passage space and the passage of the subclavian artery and the subclavian vein, causing symptoms related to thoracic outlet syndrome.

 Chronic Obstructive Pulmonary Disease (COPD)

-In patients with COPD, the diaphragm muscle is weakened, flattened, and during the inhalation position, forces the accessory muscles for breathing to intervene with greater emphasis.
+In patients with COPD, the diaphragm muscle is weakened, flattened, and during the inhalation position, it forces the accessory respiratory muscles to intervene with greater emphasis.
 What happens to the scalene muscles?
-An inverse relationship between the thickness of the diaphragm muscle and the thickness of the scalene muscles has been demonstrated: decreased thickness of the diaphragm and increased hypertrophy of the scalene muscles.
+An inverse relationship between the thickness of the diaphragm muscle and the thickness of the scalene muscles has been demonstrated: the decreased thickness of the diaphragm and increased hypertrophy of the scalene muscles.
 Generally, the latter is rich in red or aerobic fibers, but if subjected to constant work, bearing a greater load, the red fibers increase their mass, both as proteins and as quantities of mitochondria and enzymes, capillaries.
 COPD is an aggravating disease, and the scalene muscles increase the tone and volume not only for hypertrophy but the chronic shortening of the muscles themselves.
 The first ribs are in an inspiratory attitude, with the pulmonary dome in constant tension.
-During inspiration, the dome will have difficulty to move downward, further complicating the respiratory act, by decreasing the pulmonary vital capacity.
+During inspiration, the dome will have difficulty moving downward, further complicating the respiratory act by decreasing the pulmonary vital capacity.

 It has been shown that a postural attitude of the neck, where the head is held forward, reduces lung vital capacity for the same mechanisms described above of the scalene muscles: shortening and increased tone.
-This happens independently from the presence of respiratory diseases.
+This happens independent of the presence of respiratory diseases.

 A valid approach to reducing non-physiological adaptation of the lung due to scalene muscles in shortening is stretching, as shown by clinical research.

 Scalene muscles can be a source of pain.
 On the one side, muscle mass can present trigger points and painful differences.
-On the other side, the same connective tissue that covers and connects the muscle, the fascia that connects the muscle with other muscles, viscera, and joints can present anomalies that provide pain.
+On the other side, the same connective tissue that covers and connects the muscle, the fascia that connects the muscle with other muscles, viscera, and joints, can present as painful anomalies.
 The scalene muscles can cause a sore cervical tract.
-Pain can easily be located, or cause more distant symptoms, such as migraines.
+Pain can easily be located or cause more distant symptoms, such as migraines.

-Another approach to reducing myofascial pain is osteopathy, with techniques defined as indirect or fascial techniques.
+Another approach to reducing myofascial pain is osteopathy, with indirect or fascial techniques.
 Several studies show how these gentle techniques can reduce local pain with systemic involvement.
 The blood values of the inflammatory indices are lowered, and the activity of the sympathetic system is lowered.

-Other more recent approaches demonstrated in the literature are the use of dry needle by physiotherapists or the use of taping.
+Other more recent approaches demonstrated in the literature are dry needle therapy or taping by physiotherapists.
 The mechanisms of action of these last two therapeutic approaches are not well understood, despite the positive results.